XTLS/REALITY/README.en.md

                 "decryption": "none"
             },
             "streamSettings": {
-                "network": "tcp",
+                "network": "raw",
                 "security": "reality",
                 "realitySettings": {
-                    "show": false, // Optional, if true, output debugging information "dest": "example.com:443", // Required, the format is the same as the dest of VLESS fallbacks "xver": 0, // Optional, the format is the same as xver of VLESS fallbacks "serverNames": [ // Required, the acceptable serverName list, does not support * wildcards for now "example.com",
+                    "show": false, // Optional, if true, output debugging information "target": "example.com:443", // Required, the format is the same as the dest of VLESS fallbacks "xver": 0, // Optional, the format is the same as xver of VLESS fallbacks "serverNames": [ // Required, the acceptable serverName list, does not support * wildcards for now "example.com",